Fort Swatara: Skirmishes near Fort Swatara

 By mid-1758, British forces started gaining control of the French and Indian War and Indian attacks in the Blue Mountains of Pennsylvania were subsiding.
-The Colonial Pennsylvania government ordered the troops stationed at Fort Swatara to join British military units as they were advancing on French outposts.
+On May 11, Deputy Governor William Denny ordered the troops stationed at Fort Swatara to join British military units as they were advancing on French outposts.
 Fort Swatara was officially abandoned and it was never used again for military purposes.

-Fort Swatara’s site recognized
+Memorialization

 Today, no remnants of Fort Swatara exist, but its site is marked with two boulders and a Pennsylvania Historical Marker.